-you type is up to you.
-I suggest keeping it short and using a large font (14pt - 15pt works well).
+Drag a paragraph widget below the image.
+Here is where you will type the content of your email.
+What you type is up to you.
+I suggest keeping it short and using a large font (14pt works well).
 Paragraphs in emails should be no longer than 4 sentences.
-Similar to a blog post, stick to an easy-to-read sansserif font like Times New Roman, Arial, or Georgia.
+Similar to a blog post, stick to an easy-to-read sans-serif font like Times New Roman, Arial, or Georgia.

 There are two schools of thought on what to include in an email.
-If you follow the PTDC you'll notice that I used to copy all articles in full into an email.
-I did this because open rates are almost always going to be about double click rates.
-A while back I noticed that many of my longer emails were getting filtered as spam and not reaching my readers inboxes.
-I've since changed my method and email out links to articles and have found that the deliverability has improved.
+If you follow thePTDC you'll notice that I copy all articles in full into an email.
+I do this because open rates are almost always going to be about double click rates.